 Whether you use a hose or have an underground watering system to water your yard and garden, we are asking our water customers to help us keep water in the Clackamas River by reducing or shutting-off outdoor watering for the fall fish runs!

-We all know practicing water conservation year-round is the most important thing we can do to be good stewards of our drinking water source.
-But, if you get your drinking water from the Clackamas River and care about protecting our river water for people, and fish here’s your chance to be part of our “Fish On the Run, Irrigation Done” campaign to help migrating fish.
+So, if you get your drinking water from the Clackamas River, whether you use a hose or have an underground watering system to water your yard and garden, and care about protecting our river water for people, and wildlife here’s your chance to be part of our “Fish On the Run, Irrigation Done” campaign to help migrating fish.